Joshiharshit1998/Earthquake-damage-grade-prediction/README.md

 # Earthquake-damage-grade-prediction
+Dataset used is 2015 Nepal earthquake data.
-Predicting whether a building will be severely damaged or not in a similar type earthquake
+Predicting whether a building will be severely damaged or not in a similar type Earthquake.